top of page

 Kygo's beta launch rolls out late this weekend into early next week for everyone on the early signup list.

 It's been months in the making.
-Solo development takes longer than I'd like, but it also means I can build exactly what I think needs to exist without compromise.
+Solo development takes longer than I'd like.
+However, it also means I can build exactly what I think needs to exist without compromise.

 Full transparency: there will still be some rough edges.
 Some features aren't fully polished yet.
 Some design elements could be better.
 If that bothers you, maybe wait a few weeks.
 But if you're okay with being part of the process—if you want to help shape what this becomes—then I'd love to have you.

-Whether you're here for free, robust food logging, for correlating how your nutrition influences your biometric data, or for connecting multiple health wearables to one platform, I hope you'll join me on this journey.
+Whether you're here for free, robust food logging, correlating how your nutrition influences your biometric data, or connecting multiple health wearables to one platform, I hope you'll join me on this journey.

-It's really exciting to see this all coming together.
-Still a lot to do, but we're finally at the point where the vision is becoming real.
+It's exciting to see this all coming together.
+There's still a lot to do, but we're finally at the point where the vision is becoming real.

 Thanks for being patient.
 Beta access is coming.